A real hearty and comforting dish, a perfect Italian sausage ragu over a rich and indulgent cheesy polenta, pass me the red wine!

 I’ve been intrigued by sausage ragu recipes on t’interweb for a while, and I figured that it would be a good way to expand my sausage repertoire.

-Especially as I have been making my own sausages for years.
+Especially as I have been homemade sausages for years.
 As a result, the process was not too intimidating and they were yummy.

 I typically see sausage ragu recipes served with pasta, but I love a cheesy polenta.